antongeorgescu/agentic-ai-orchestrations/references/Alvianda_Travel_Design.md

 - **Role**: Orchestrator for destination-related information.
 - **Function**: Executes Sequential Orchestration of domain-specific agents:
   1. TravelSpecialist
+  2. WeatherSpecialist
-  2. SportSpecialist
+  3. SportSpecialist
-  3. EntertainmentSpecialist
+  4. EntertainmentSpecialist
-  4. TripSynopsisSpecialist
+  5. TripSynopsisSpecialist
 - **Prompt Template**: "You are a travel orchestrator.
 Call each agent in sequence and compile their outputs."

 ---